This Cauliflower Pie with Cumin is a hearty high pie with 3 beautiful layers; meat, cauliflower and cheese sauce. Eat it hot with a green salad

-Savory pies, are basically meals in a crust and if you eat them as such, some can be a little heavy, but that’s may be what we want during the months of comfort food.
-This Cauliflower Pie with Cumin could certainly fall in that category, so to make sure you enjoy the pie, but without feeling as if you’re carrying a load of bricks in your stomach, serve them in smaller wedges, with some green salad.
+Savory pies, are basically meals in a crust and if you eat them as such, some can be a little heavy.
+You can also serve them as a warm savory snack.
+I suggest that you serve this Cauliflower Pie with Cumin in smaller wedges, with some green salad.

 Savory pies are a great way to use up left overs, to try flavor combinations and to impress your guests.
 Most of them can also be eaten cold and warm.
 This cauliflower pie has a cumin cheese sauce and I suggest to eat this one warm.